 Baughan, P. C., 2007.
 The effect on managers of the introduction of a balenced scorecard at a local level in a large network organisation.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: